Mindrolling Podcast welcomes world-renowned spiritual teacher, Mooji.

 Click HERE to watch the video version of this podcast.

-Awakening (Opening) – Mooji shares the history of his transformation and how he came to the lineage he is a part of.
-In 1987 London, an auspicious business relationship leads to Mooji experiencing a spiritual awakening.
+Awakening (Opening) – Mooji shares the history of his spiritual transformation.
+He talks how he came to the Advaita lineage and becoming a disciple of Papaji.

 Self (26:20) – Mooji discusses self-inquiry and its ability to allow a person to move towards an understanding of themselves.
 Initially, he felt it was a difficult concept to grasp–that we are just consciousness.
 It took meeting Papaji to allow his mind to understand the idea better.